pranotimulay/comp6461-lab01/README.md

 # LAB ASSIGNMENT 1
 ## By Babita Bashal & Pranoti Mulay

+Content - Overview, How to Run, Test Cases

+## Overview
 ### Purpose
 - to implement the basic functionalities of cURL command line, the functionalities that are related to HTTP protocol.
 - implement HTTP client library for GET and POST using Sockets